MIT-Emerging-Talent/ET6-CDSP-group-06-repo/collaboration/retrospectives/4_communicating_results.md

 It gave me a broader view of how data science translates into actionable insight in real-world educational contexts.

+### Caesar

+I realized the importance of bridging the gap between technical and non-technical language to facilitate effective communication.

 ### Team Learning Outcomes

 Through Milestone 4, we experienced the complete transition from technical analysis